-- If the student did not complete the assignment and you wish to eliminate the '*' from the Skyward gradebook, you may score the missing work with a 0 (zero) in Otus which will sync to Skyward over night.
+If the student did not complete the assignment and you wish to eliminate the '*' from the Skyward gradebook, you may grade the assessment in Otus (including entering a 0 in Otus) or enter a 0 score in Skyward.

 ➡️ If you edit the Assessment Title, Otus re-sends the score to Skyward.